upnorth/ScoreBoard/README.md

 boolean flag as well.
 That would also enable keeping track of historical matches, which would probably be a nice feature to add.

+#### Teams must have valid names

+Mostly driven by a realization that null-checks seemed like they should be redundant, but also seemed like a reasonable business requirement to have.
+Valid in the loosest sense possible, not being null or an empty string.
+This does allow for the library to be used for almost anything, where team names can't be known in advance.
+But for more official use-cases they could also be pre-set enums of known teams around the world, which lowers the risk of misspelling free-text strings and similar issues.

 #### Summary returned as List of MatchSummary objects

 Since the requirements state that the solution is supposed to be a simple library but the summary is a bit ambiguously